 While Sabrina is at ease with refined academia types, she enjoys using her literary skills to pen novels of romantic fiction.
 She sold her first book in 1991 and has 38 published novels to her credit.
 Whenever she struggles with a plot point, she shuts off the computer and tackles a jigsaw puzzle, and before long, bingo!
 Problem solved.
 Another stress-reliever for the inventive author: creating her popular Will and Jane’s Excellent Adventure comics.
 Displaying Sabrina’s fine-tuned sense of humor, the comics feature a William Shakespeare caricature figure and a Jane Austen action figure.

-Caffeine addict, Third Culture Kid, chocoholic, and popular novelist with more than six million books in print, Jeffries defies labels.
+Caffeine addict, Third Culture Kid, chocoholic, and popular novelist with more than eight million books in print, Jeffries defies labels.
 Her biting humor and simultaneous warmth endear her to her 25,000+ Facebook fans and Twitter and Pinterest followers.
 At home in front of a crowd—any crowd (no really, just hand over the microphone and get ready for some fun)—Jeffries is a sought-after speaker, as evidenced by her 2010 gig as emcee for the National Romance Writers of America’s 30th Anniversary Awards Ceremony.

 While Sabrina treks through remote locales in the name of research and rubs elbows in the big cities with other industry professionals, she says her favorite destination is home.
 She lives in Cary, North Carolina, with her two best guys—husband, Rene, and adult son, Nick, who has inspired her to actively champion the cause of autistic children.